- 1 Can dogs have Down syndrome?

-- Dog with Down Syndrome is short due to developmental delays.
+- Dogs suffering from Down syndrome have small size and stunted growth.
 A disproportionate body is also one of the signs of Down syndrome in dogs.

-- Dogs with Down syndrome have small, underdeveloped limbs.
-They suffer from impaired coordination of movement and have less strength in the muscles.
+- Dogs have small, underdeveloped limbs.
+They suffer from impaired coordination of movement and have poor muscle tone.

-- Skin problems.
-Many dogs with Down syndrome have skin conditions.
+- Many dogs have skin conditions.
 Their skin is susceptible to the slightest irritation.
 It can be severely flaky and stained.